bluematador/bluematador-metrics-client-js/README.md

 const client = blueMatador.initWithPrefix('app');
 ```

-Once you have an instance of the Blue Matador metric client in your code you can start sending custom metrics.
+Once you have an instance of the Blue Matador metrics client in your code you can start sending custom metrics.

 ### Gauge